jfodera/Weather-Music/lab6/README.md

 All work done on finder (group project) ->  https://finder.eastus.cloudapp.azure.com/finder

 Note to Grader: this is the best way I could figure out how to format, links are clickable if you copy and paste the text section below into VS code.
+Thanks so much!

 ```txt
 Lenses of User Experience: